noripyt/django-cachalot/docs/quickstart.rst

 Be careful when you specify ``sender``, as it is sensible to string type.
 To be sure, use ``Model._meta.db_table``.

+This signal is not directly triggered during transactions, it waits until the current transaction ends.
+This signal is also triggered when invalidating using the API or the ``manage.py`` command.
+Be careful when using multiple databases, if you invalidate all databases by simply calling ``invalidate()``, this signal will be triggered one time for each database and for each model.
+If you have 3 databases and 20 models, ``invalidate()`` will trigger the signal 60 times.

 Example:

 .. code:: python